-A little over a month ago, we witnessed the ugly and scandalous side of Facebook, with the Cambridge Analytica data scandal which made news worldwide for having influenced election results using the data gathered from the users of Facebook.
-And how did they manage to do that?
-Through personality tests requesting users to allow access to their profile information, messages and more.
+A few years ago, we witnessed the ugly and scandalous side of Facebook with the Cambridge Analytica data scandal which made news worldwide for having influenced election results using the data gathered from the users of Facebook.
+How did they manage to do that?
+Through personality tests requesting users to allow access to their profile information, messages, and more.
 Seemingly harmless, right?
-Who would’ve thought about the possibility of something like this going on in the background?
+Who would’ve thought of the possibility of something like this going on in the background?

 Since the scandal came to light, it has prompted a number of users to delete or deactivate their Facebook accounts for fear of their personal data being used without their knowledge.
-This included individuals like Elon Musk and Brian Acton, using the hashtag #deletefacebook.
+For instance, this included individuals like Elon Musk and Brian Acton, using the hashtag #deletefacebook.

-We, who work in the field of digital marketing, also walk on a tightrope when it comes to the data we handle.
-It is an area of marketing which has grown by leaps and bounds and there is an abundance of data available at any given point in time.
+Digital marketing is an area that has grown by leaps and bounds.
+Today, there is an abundance of data available at any given point in time.
 A person, sitting in his room with just a laptop and a considerable amount of money, has easy access to a treasure trove of information about the populace on the other side of the world.
-This puts huge amounts of data at risk if even one individual with criminal intentions gets his hands on all of this data.
+Subsequently, this puts huge amounts of data at risk if even one individual with criminal intentions gets his hands on all of this data.

-To better understand the nuances of this issue and what could be done about it, I spoke to Rick Vattimo, vice president for digital consulting in CEI America.
+To better understand the nuances of this issue, I spoke to Rick Vattimo, vice president for digital consulting in CEI America.
 He says “with the exponential growth of digital interactions on social and commerce fronts and the resulting explosion of data, this issue will get more complex and it will get worse before it gets better.”

 The Truth About Consent